kivy-garden/garden.rotabox/README.md

 	    rb.add_widget(Image(source='img.png'))
 	    self.add_widget(rb)
 ```
 The instance's default bounding box will be a rectangle, the size of the image, that rotates with it.
-Use *angle* and *origin* properties for rotation.

 ## Basics